Pros and Cons of ICSI

 The procedure of ICSI is universally considered to be one with low associated risks.
 However, ICSI does come with a set of its own risks and disadvantages, as is the case with any aspect of medicine.
 Once the sperm is obtained, the male partner is not prone to any risk from the procedure.
 The only risks are with the techniques used for sperm retrieval, but they are negligible.
 Some known ICSI risk factors include:

-Multiple pregnancy: Couples using ICSI along with IVF have an 30-35% increased chances of conceiving twin and 5%-10% chances of having triplets.
+- Multiple pregnancy: Couples using ICSI along with IVF have a 30-35% increased chance of conceiving twin and 5%-10% chances of having triplets.
 When the mother carries multiples, there are increase risks of certain complications during pregnancy and childbirth, which includes high blood pressure, gestational diabetes, low amniotic fluid levels, premature labor or need of cesarean section.

 It is because of these additional risks lot of doctors do not recommend the use of ICSI with every IVF cycle.
 It is understandable if ICSI is an absolute requirement for conceiving.
 If that is the case, make sure you consult your doctor regarding the advantages and disadvantages of using the technology.
 However, if it is possible to undergo an IVF cycle successfully, why should you risk something like a birth defect, no matter how negligible it is.